-For the Homeowner Rehabilitation and Reconstruction Program, application intake will be performed by case managers the subrecipients.
-Subrecipients The case managers will be required to keep applicants informed on their application status and to be responsive to inquiries.
+For the Homeowner Rehabilitation and Reconstruction Program, application intake will be performed by case managers.
+The case managers will be required to keep applicants informed on their application status and to be responsive to inquiries.

-Local government applicants for the Infrastructure Program, and HMGP Match may contact DCA to inquire about application status and timelines.
+Local government subrecipients applicants for the Infrastructure Program, and HMGP Match may contact DCA to inquire about application status and timelines.